Big Arsenal (Groot Tuighuis): St. James Church (1430-1629)

 In 1430 the brotherhood of St James got permission to build a chapel at the Windmolenberg in 's-Hertogenbosch.
-The main 1430 altar was dedicated to James the Great, and was built together with a refuge for pilgrims to Santiago de Compostella.
+The main 1430 altar was dedicated to James the Great, and was built together with a refuge for pilgrims to Santiago de Compostela.
 Later, altars for Mary (1478) and Saint Quirinus were made.

 In 1569 the new parish of St. James was founded in 's-Hertogenbosch.
 It got the Chapel as its parish church.
 The western limit of the parish was at the Geerlingse Bridge, but apart from this small part of the city it also included grounds outside of the city stretching towards Rosmalen.
 By 1584 the chapel had been enlarged to the current size.

 The church is a three-aisle basilica with a single nave choir.
 The side façades show that side-naves were planned, especially on the south side.
 These were never started, probably because 's-Hertogenbosch was in the frontline of the Eighty Years' War by 1584.
 The northern façade has a stair tower at this planned junction.
 A 3D visualization of the old church has been made.